 Finally, this paper is related to work on manipulation of reputation systems, which are often modeled as weighted directed graphs; a reputation function maps a given graph to reputation values for the agents (see, e.g., [7, 15]).
 Although our positive results can be extended to weighted graphs, when the target function is the sum of weights on incoming edges, this would hardly be a reasonable target function.
-Indeed, in this context the absence of a specific incoming edge (which indicates lack of knowledge) is preferable to an edge with low weight (which indicates distrust).
+Indeed, in this context the absence of a specific incoming edge (which indicates lack of knowledge) is preferable to an edge with low weight (which indicates distrust); see Section 5 for further discussion.